Diyi2020/Diyi2020.github.io/_pages/about.md

 3. DFT for Twisted Bilayer Graphene

-I am interested in organizing Seminar to discuss how to do Quantum Error correction for Quanum Devices and rerlated Mathematical Physics soon.
+I am interested in organizing Seminar to discuss how to do Quantum Error correction for Quanum Devices and related Mathematical Physics soon.

-__Will apply for quantum related postdoc during Fall 2024__
+__Will apply for postdoc during Fall 2024__